graps1/impmeas/README.md

 	print(f) # output: x&(y^z)
 ```

 or comparable instead.
-One can also enter already parsed formulas as tree, like so:
+One can also enter already parsed formulas as trees:

 ```python
 	variable = ("V", "x")